TheGrapeVineCo/The-GrapeVine-Docs/README.md

 The purpose of the site is to bring people together on a dedicated platform where they can share their love of wine and learn a tip or two along the way.
 This benefits the community of wine consumers at all levels to then be able to try recommended wines by those who have shared and contributed within the community.

-In addition to sharing wine experiences, a dashboard of the most popular wines that users have _liked_ will be available.
+In addition to sharing wine experiences, a dashboard of the most popular wines that users have _liked_ or _recommended_ will be available.

 ### Functionality / Features